 Sometimes these can look pretty messy and intimidating.
 Try not to get too hung up on it.
-In fact, it probably won’t be necessary that you know what each of these files is.
+In fact, it probably won’t be necessary that you know what each of these files are.

 Hovering over the File name will reveal the full path to the file.
 Ctrl + click to load it in another tab.
 This is useful if you want to see the exact file that is being referenced.